-Tip: You can choose to reset the active energy reading of an individual inlet only.
-See Inlet (on page 118).
+Tip: You can choose to reset the active energy reading of an individual inlet or outlet only.
+See Inlet (on page 118) or Individual Outlet Pages (on page 134).

 To view total active energy and power on multi-inlet models: